xuankimtran/docs-1/pages/katalon-studio/docs/ddt-at-test-case-level.md

 This is useful if you want to:
 - Bind each test case to a fixed set of data.
 - Run a test case with different test data combinations.
-- When executing a test suite containing associated test cases, you can see the results of each test iteration (test case + data row) with its mapped test data.
+- When executing a test suite containing associated test cases, you can see the results of each test iteration (test case + data row) with the mapped test data.

 > **Requirements**
 >